To qualify for Scientific Sessions 2021 Travel Grants you must meet these deadlines.

 - Applicants must be undergraduate, masters, or doctoral (PhD or equivalent research doctorate) students; post-doctoral fellows; or doctorally-degreed early career investigators no more than four years out of training or within four years of their first faculty appointment, as of the award application date.

 - All applicants for travel grants must be members of the AHA/ASA at any level.
-If you need to become an AHA Professional Member, you should do so no later than Aug.
-2 due to the time needed to process the membership number required on your award application form.
+If you need to become an AHA Professional Member, you should do so no later than one week prior to the award submission deadline.
 Learn more about AHA Professional Membership.

 - Abstract must be submitted to the AHA Scientific Sessions in one of the CVSN Council’s primary abstract categories in accordance with the AHA's rules and regulations for submitting abstracts.
 If your abstract is not accepted in a CVSN-sponsored category, you are not eligible to apply for this specific grant.
 View a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF).